NicoGomezAndujar/Social_Cohesion_Small-scale_Fisheries-Puerto-Rico/README.md

 1. File List:
 <list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description>

-2. Relationship between files, if important:
+2. Relationship between files, if important: Use in numeric order to carry out the analysis presented in the publication.

 3. Additional related data collected that was not included in the current data package:
    1. Gear and sectorial conflicts, in the form of ego-centric network data.